 India is a land of wonders indeed.
 They say, the country has so much to behold, discover and explore, one lifetime seems insufficient.
-All you need to ask yourself- where do I want to go next?
+All you need to ask yourself is, where do I want to go next?
 And, you will find it all here.
 But the ones who travel in a predetermined way would never discover the miracles that are there in the nooks and crannies of this subcontinent.
+One such is Dawki in the North East.

 A gem of North East

-Whether you want to do an introspective solo trip, a romantic getaway in nature or a fun-filled break with friends and family, Dawki makes for the perfect setting.
-But for each kind of trip, you must figure out the right time.
+Whether you want to do an introspective solo trip, a romantic getaway in nature or a fun-filled break with friends and family, Dawki makes for the perfect setting for your first post-covid trip.
+But before that, you must figure out the right time.
 Like for solo trips or family vacations, the months of January, February, June, and July are good.
-But, for couples, the best time is after the festivals- between September and November are better with the weather being more favorable.
+But, for couples, Dawki weather is the best between September and November, the weather being more favorable.

-Because of its geographical location, reaching the town of Dawki could be a little challenging, especially if you are expecting a cakewalk travel.
-Dawki is about 200km from Guwahati, a major airport and railway head in the vicinity.
+Because of its geographical location, reaching the town of Dawki in Meghalya could be a little challenging, especially if you are expecting a cakewalk travel.
+The distance from Dawki to Shillong is about 82 km, and the nearest airport and railway head is in Guwahati.
 You can either fly to Guwahati or take a train.
 From there, you can book Guwahati to Shillong cabs or take the taxi directly till Dawki.
 For a more exciting journey, take the helicopter ride from Shillong.
 However, for the roadrunners, a cab ride through the hills, gorges and dense forests can be more fulfilling.

 Once you are here, you would just want to sit and stare into the magnificence of nature- the endless horizon, where the blue rivers meet, flanked by foliage in all shades of green.